Blog /Loyalty Strategy

 Gamified rewards are not universally better.
 There are three scenarios where a points or stamp program is the right choice:

+High-frequency daily venues.
 If your average guest visits 12+ times per month (daily coffee shop, lunch counter near an office), a stamp card works.
 The reward horizon is short enough (1-2 weeks) that delayed gratification does not kill engagement.
-The predictability of "buy 10 get 1 free" matches the routine nature of the visit.

 If your average guest visits fewer than 3 times per month and you need to grow your email list and review count, gamified rewards outperform points on every measurable axis.